 - Background reading – additional texts which are suggested for background subject area reading

 Usually only one copy will be purchased of items designated as supplementary reading.

-Where there is a choice of provider or platform, we will select the most suitable based on user experience, cost and inter-operability with other services.
+- Where there is a choice of provider or platform, we will select the most suitable based on user experience, cost and inter-operability with other services.

-Where we offer full online access to a journal title, we will not normally keep print copies.
+- Where we offer full online access to a journal title, we will not normally keep print copies.

 Theses and dissertations